 Another highlight of my last visit was Promontory Point.
 This is a man-made peninsula, that juts out into Lake Michigan. is located in Burnham Park.
 The Point was constructed from landfill in the 1930s.
 It is an amazing spot to visit for incredible views of the city skyline and lake.
 It sits on the east side of Hyde Park at 5491 S. Shore Drive.
 There is a parking lot for easy access at the corner of E. 55th and S. Shore Dr. The focal point is the stone field house built in 1937.

 West of the University of Chicago campus at 740 E. 56th.
-Place, is the DuSable Museum of African American History, a Smithsonian affiliate.
+Place, is the The DuSable Black History Museum and Education Center, a Smithsonian affiliate.
 It is known for its use of multi-media to tell the story of the black experience in America.
 It covers the whole span, from the slave trade through the Civil Rights Movement through the nation’s first black President, Barack Obama, who still has a home in Kenwood on the north edge of Hyde Park.
 His presidential library is scheduled to be built in Jackson Park.
+I went back and enjoyed seeing the exhibits including the art donated from the Johnson Publishing Company.